vkakerbeck/tbp.monty/docs/overview/glossary.md

 # Sparse Distributed Representation (SDR)

 A binary vector with significantly more 0 bits than 1 bits.
-Significant overlap between the bit assignments in different SDRs captures similarity in representational space (e.g. similar features).
+Significant overlap between the bit assignments in different SDRs captures similarity in representational space (e.g., similar features).

 # Transformation